30 BEAUTIFUL Banff Lakes You Have To Visit

 Vermilion Lakes is largely a marsh, so it doesn’t hold the brilliant blue waters like many of the other lakes around Banff, but it still makes for an incredible place to enjoy the park.
 These Banff lakes are well protected by the winds, and the shallow water means that the waters remain calm on most days, so it’s a more accessible place to canoe, kayak, or SUP in Banff.

-The Vermilion Lakes are prime habitat for wildlife, and it’s a well-known spot for birders.
+The Vermilion Lakes are prime habitats for wildlife and a well-known spot for birders.
 We’ve personally seen beavers, bald eagles, owls, elk, muskrats, buffleheads, and herons.
 The docks also make it easy to enter the water, and you don’t even have to get your feet wet.

 Vermilion-Lakes-in-Summer

-If we’re looking for a quick and easy sunset spot in Banff, we’ll usually hut up Vermilion Lakes.
+If we’re looking for a quick and easy sunset spot in Banff, we’ll usually head to Vermilion Lakes.
 It’s a reliable sunrise and sunset spot, and it’s hard to get sick of Mount Rundle ahead of you!

 Waterfowl Lakes